Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 How to treat shampoo allergies:

-- Rinse Thoroughly: Give your dog a plain water rinse to remove any remaining shampoo
+- Rinse thoroughly – Give your dog a plain water rinse to remove any remaining shampoo

-- Oatmeal Bath: Use a hypoallergenic oatmeal shampoo to soothe irritation
+- Oatmeal bath – Use a hypoallergenic oatmeal shampoo to soothe irritation

-Dry Skin from Over-Washing
+Dry skin from over-washing

 Symptoms of dry skin:

-- Flaky or scaly skin
+- Flaky skin

-- Dull, brittle coat
+- Dull coat

 - Redness in severe cases